yannCLopez/faleproxy/README.md

 1. Runs on pushes to main/master branches and on pull requests
 2. Tests the application on multiple Node.js versions (18.x, 20.x)
 3. Generates and uploads test coverage reports
+4. Automatically deploys preview builds to Vercel for pull requests (when tests pass)
-4. Automatically deploys to Vercel (when pushing to main/master)
+5. Automatically deploys to Vercel production (when pushing to main/master and tests pass)

 ### Setting up Vercel Deployment